Privacy-Constrained Policies via Mutual Information Regularized Policy Gradients: EXPERIMENTS

-\section{Experiments}
+With differentiable simulation environments \citep{freeman2021brax, hu2019difftaichi} it is possible to form path-based (reparameterization) gradient estimators.
+Provided the policy and dynamics can be written as differentiable functions of random variables \(\zeta\) (written \(\tau(\zeta, \phi)\)), we have, for any differentiable functions \(f, g\),

+where \(\nabla_\phi I_{p_\psi}(f(\tau_a(\zeta, \phi), \tau_x(\zeta, \phi));g(\tau_u(\zeta, \phi)))\) can be computed directly with automatic differentiation.
+In particular, we investigate the statistic \(I(a_{1:t};u_t)\), i.e. how well an adversary can guess the hidden state at time \(t\) after seeing all the actions up to that time.
+The main concern with this method is the variance of the gradient estimator if the dynamics of the simulator are stiff.
+In the case of rigid body simulations, the gradient estimator can even have much higher variance than the corresponding score function estimator \cite{suh2022differentiable}, and the variance can increase rapidly with \(t\).
+We explore this in our experiments, and show that a simple truncation in backpropogation can control the variance sufficiently to produce complex state-hiding policies in high-dimensional simulated robotics tasks.

+\section{EXPERIMENTS}

 In this section we use our constrained optimization procedure to solve privacy-constrained tasks in several different environments.
-We first consider a toy tabular task to illustrate that we can learn policies that intelligently plan ahead, changing the distribution over future states in order to reduce the information leaked in subsequent timesteps.
-Going beyond tabular environments, we evaluate our algorithm on a continuous control task.
-Finally, we compare the behaviour of a differentially-private Q-learning policy to our mutual information-constrained policy.
-In the appendix, we compare the behaviour of the \(I(\tau_u; \tau_x, \tau_a;)\) constraint to the \(I(u_t;a_t)\) constraint on a toy example, investigate a welfare-allocation task to see applications to real-world data, and present a one-dimensional environment illustrating that we can control information disclosure at specific timesteps, controlling \(I(u_t;a_t)\) by varying the elements \(\lambda_t\) of the vector of Lagrange multipliers.
+Using the model-based score function estimator, we first consider a tabular task to illustrate that we can learn policies that intelligently plan ahead, changing the distribution over future states in order to reduce the information leaked in subsequent timesteps.
+We compare the behaviour of a differentially-private Q-learning policy to our mutual information-constrained policy.
+Additionally, we compare to a previous MI-constrained method, MIRL \citep{grau2018soft}.

+Going beyond tabular environments, we evaluate the model-based method on a two-dimensional control task.
+Finally, we deploy the reparameterized method on two simulated robotics tasks with a differentiable simulator and PPO, a state-of-the-art RL policy-gradient approach, and show we can learn high-reward policies which effectively hide the hidden state.
+In the appendix, additional experiments compare the behaviour of the \(I(\tau_u; \tau_x, \tau_a;)\) constraint to the \(I(u_t;a_t)\) constraint on a toy example and investigate a welfare-allocation task.